-Connect to a virtual private network (VPN) on your Pixel device
+Connect to VPN by Google on your Pixel device

-Use VPN by Google One (Pixel 8 & later)
+Use VPN by Google (Pixel 7 & later)

-A personal Google account or Workspace account is also required to connect the VPN.
+A personal Google Account or Workspace Account is required to connect the VPN.
 Please note that workspace administrators may restrict access to the VPN.

 The VPN may not work on your Pixel if: